-Details of the management board and terms of reference for the board and sub-committees
+Details of the management board and sub-committees, directors and Parliamentary Committees.

 FCO management board

 The role of the FCO management board is to provide corporate leadership to the organisation in delivering the policies and services decided by ministers.

 The board is chaired by the Permanent Under Secretary and is made up of 12 members: